learn-co-curriculum/react-hooks-redux-create-store/README.md

 store.dispatch({ type: '@@INIT' });
 ```

-So we have this object called a store which contains all of our application's
+So now we have this object called a store which contains all of our application's
 state.
 Right now we can dispatch actions that modify that state, but we need
 some way to retrieve data from the store.
 To do this, our store should respond
 to one other method, `getState`.
 This method simply returns the state so we
 can use it elsewhere in our application.
-We will also need to add the `getState`
+We will also need to add `getState`
-method to the store.
+to the object our `createStore` function returns.

 ```javascript
 function createStore() {